jakefrommars64/GridfinityLabelAutogen/CONTRIBUTING.md

 ## Definition List

+Autogenerator Parameter, Autogen Parameter
+: > Parameters defined by inputs to the `GridfinityLabelAutogen` add-in via `command inputs`.

+Gridfinity Grid Unit (GGU)
+: > `Gridfinity Grid Units`, or `GGU`, are a measure of length using the square grid of Gridfinity as its base unit.
+One `GGU` is equal to one Gridfinity square.

 User parameter
 : > Parameters defined in an `.f3d` document.
 Easily accessed via the API and allows creating parametric designs.

-Autogenerator Parameter, Autogen Parameter
-: > Parameters defined by inputs to the `GridfinityLabelAutogen` add-in via `command inputs`.